-For personal tracking, the recipient data must also contain one column with a unique recipient ID - a column with values that can be used to uniquely identify the recipient from all other recipients.
+For personal tracking, the recipient data must also contain one column with a unique recipient ID - a column with values that can be used to identify the recipient from all other recipients.

 More often than not, the recipient data already comes from some type of database.
 Either it was exported from the database and then uploaded as a recipients file, or the Maestro User Interface selected it directly from the database (possibly by using a database backed target group).
-In both cases, there is already a table in a database that contains the full recipients profiles, including the unique recipient IDs.
-In some cases, when the Maestro User Interface is used with an external system database, and that database happens to be the same database as the one where the recipients originally came from (either by an export or an explicit select in the Maestro User Interface), the original recipient profiles exist in the same database where the Maestro User Interface will store them.
-So, under certain circumstances, it seems redundant to allow the Maestro User Interface store personal profile information in its database, when the same information already exists in another database (or even in the same database, if the database is shared as explained above).
+In both cases, there is already a table in a database that contains the full recipient profiles, including the unique recipient IDs.
+In some cases, when the Maestro User Interface is used with an external system database, and that database happens to be the same database as the one where the recipients originally came from, the original recipient profiles exist in the same database where the Maestro User Interface will store them.
+Under certain circumstances, therefore, it seems redundant to allow the Maestro User Interface store personal profile information in its database, when the same information already exists in another database (or even in the same database, if the database is shared as explained above).